Investment Banking in France

 In France, you will see a lot of industries.
 And that’s why the focus of the deals is industry-specific.
 And investment banks here focus on deals that are industrial-related.
 That means you will rarely see any service-deals.

 What’s quite natural to expect is a large number of vineyard deals.
-You would see many investment banks handle this sort of deals.
-There’s even one specialized investment bank which only handles vineyard deals – it is Wine Bankers & Co.
+You would see many investment banks handle this sort of deal.
+There’s even one specialized investment bank that only handles vineyard deals – it is Wine Bankers & Co.

 Investment Banks in France – Services Offered